Poker is not an easy game, and those who want to stay ahead of the curve need every bit of help they can get.

-Unfortunately, some poker books are not as applicable in today’s games; whereas some are gold mines which will greatly improve your game, despite their age.
+Unfortunately, some poker books are not as applicable in today's games; whereas some are gold mines which will greatly improve your game, despite their age.th

 Below, we list books which are relevant and useful on the felt today, as a lot of books haven't aged very well.

-So here is my list of the best poker books in 2020 that you can get your hands on in (organised by Amazon rating).
+So here is my list of the best poker books in 2020 that you can get your hands on which are organised by Amazon rating.

 Table Of Contents